SinghBhuvneshwar/Shell_Scripting_Bash/README.md

 # Shell_Scripting_Bash
-Common bash shell scripting cmds
+Below shared some bash shell scripting example files.
+It's easy to do shell scripting.
+Just need time and a lot of practice.